jeffpar/pcjs.v1/_posts/2016-02-24-remembering-compaq.md

 called themselves `The COMPAQ Personal Computer MS-DOS`, but in 3.31, the copyright string changed to `Compaq Computer Corp.`

-Their all-caps practice also extended to at least *some* product names (eg, the `COMPAQ DESKPRO`), but I'm not sure how strict they were, and I'm decidedly less so, which is why I use the name `COMPAQ DeskPro`.
+Their all-caps practice also extended to product names (eg, `COMPAQ DESKPRO`), at least in their marketing literature.
+Contemporary news stories, however, tended to lower-case the product name (eg, `COMPAQ Deskpro`).
+I've decided to split the difference and use mixed-case where it seems appropriate (eg, `COMPAQ DeskPro`).

 *[@jeffpar](http://twitter.com/jeffpar)*
 *February 24, 2016*